Empowering the Women of Nepal

-In honor of International Women’s Day on March 8, we sat down with our COO Poonam Gupta to talk about women’s empowerment, female solo travel and more.
-Here’s what she had to tell us:
+In honour of International Women’s Day on March 8, we sat down with our COO, Poonam Gupta, to talk about women’s empowerment, female solo travel and more.
+Here’s what she had to tell us in terms of empowering women.

 What’s your role at Community Homestay?